 Investment Trusts Handbook

-The Investment Trusts Handbook, a new 350-page annual compilation of data and insights about the investment trust sector, will be published on November 28th 2017.
+The Investment Trusts Handbook, a new 350-page annual compilation of data and insights about the investment trust sector, was published on November 28th 2017.
 Investment trusts are often described as the City’s best kept secret – and certainly in my experience they are the favoured choice of those who know most about investing in funds.
-As the editor of this brand new publication, I have been fortunate to be able to recruit some of the best known names in the business to contribute features about their experience and insights.
+As the editor of this new publication, I have been fortunate to be able to recruit some of the best known names in the business to contribute features about their experience and insights.
 They include Peter Spiller, Mark Dampier, John Baron, John Newlands, Robin Angus, Max King, Sandy Cross and many more.
 There are in-depth interviews with a trio of top-performing investment trust managers, a calendar of results and AGM announcements coming up over the next 12 months and a detailed directory of all the most important trusts, together with a section on how to analyse closed end funds.
 I also offer my thoughts on the health of the investment trust sector as we head into 2018 – all in all, an ideal gift for any DIY investor.
 Find out more here or to purchase from Amazon click on the cover image.

 My first book, Money Makers, is a study of the lives, methods and philosophy of eight professional investors who have reached the summit of their profession.
 The original edition (from 1998) is now out of print, but a revised and updated version has recently been published by Harriman House as one of their modern classics.
 Those profiled include Anthony Bolton, Nils Taube, Mark Mobius, Ian Rushbrook, Colin McLean, Jim Slater and John Carrington.
 The book describes their very different personalities and approaches to stock market investment and draws some general conclusion that I believe remain just as valid today as they did when the book first appeared.
 Where appropriate, I have updated the book to include comments about the present opportunities and threats facing investors.
 A second volume of Money Makers profiles,featuring eight more professional investors with impressive long term track records, is in preparation.